 For most start-ups, their initial years are both exciting and overwhelming like roller-coaster rides.
-The lack of effective performance management in start-ups can actually prove detrimental to the continued progress of the venture.
-With a seemingly unending list of tasks, all of which seem to be of great importance for business growth, start-ups tend to lose focus of their most important asset, namely their employees.
+However, lack of effective performance management in start-ups can actually prove detrimental to the continued progress of the venture.
+With a complete focus on business growth, start-ups often pay less attention to their most important asset, namely their employees.

 After all, it is the people, their efforts and their commitment that ensures the growth and profitability of the venture.
-However, with the rapidly changing metrics and the frequent addition of new responsibilities and goals, the process of tracking employee performance generally takes a backseat.
+However, changing KPIs, new responsibilities and goals, makes the process of tracking employee performance in startups challenging.

 Managing employee performance in a start-up environment is often quite challenging.
 With most employees handling multiple and changing responsibilities, setting clear performance objectives for individual employees becomes really difficult.
-Having said this, managing and measuring employee performance is absolutely critical for start-ups as it helps them monitor the extent to which the organizational strategies are being executed by its employees.
+Even so, managing and measuring employee performance is critical for start-ups to understand the success of their business strategies.

 This can result in inspiring greater employee engagement besides cultivating a work environment that drives increased focus and productivity.
-For this, start-ups need to work towards setting up a scientifically defined performance management process from day one or at least as early as possible.
+Hence, start-ups need to set up scientifically defined performance management processes as early as possible.

-It will ensure greater clarity in roles, deliverables, and expectations, besides avoiding errors and omissions during the execution of business plans.
+It can ensure greater clarity in roles, deliverables, and expectations and avoid misses in the execution of business plans.

-Performance management is an ever-evolving process and it is important for organizations to integrate certain key aspects in the process to ensure the best results.
+Performance management is an evolving process.
+However, it is important for startups to integrate certain key aspects in the process early to ensure the best results.

-Discussed below are a few effective points that can help start-ups develop a truly effective performance management process for ensuring enhanced employee engagement and motivation:
+So, here are a few points that can help start-ups develop a truly effective performance management process:

 1. Understanding the intent

 Start-ups should have a clear understanding of the intent behind developing performance management processes.
-They need to develop systems that are able to better assess the performance of employees with respect to the needs of the business.
+Hence, they need to develop systems to better assess the performance of employees with respect to the needs of the business.

-In addition, it also empowers the managers and supervisors to guide the employees in the right direction and ensure their maximum contribution towards business growth.
-A process developed with a clear understanding of intent assures the employees that it can help them succeed.
+In addition, it also empowers supervisors to guide employees in the right direction and ensure maximum contribution towards business growth.
+Hence, process developed with a clear understanding of intent assures the employees that it can help them succeed.

-Moreover, it enables the employees to treat their managers as their coaches who can guide them rather than auditors, who are there only to evaluate them.
+Moreover, it enables employees to treat their managers as coaches who can guide rather than auditors, who only evaluate them.

 2. Establish smart goals